-Green Lake County was created in 1858, and is located in the central part of Wisconsin.
+Green Lake County was established in 1858, and is located in the central part of Wisconsin.
 It is bordered by Waushara County to the North, Winnebago and Fond du Lac Counties to the East, Dodge and Columbia Counties to the South and Marquette County to the West.
 The Wisconsin Counties, Map 1, displays the location of Green Lake County within the state.
-The County has a land area of 226,816 acres, or approximately 354 square miles.
-Surface waters cover 18,558 acres, or about 8 percent of the county.
-Approximately 170,000 acres are in farms.
+The County has a land area of 226,739 acres, or approximately 349 square miles.
+Surface waters cover 17,120 acres, or about 8 percent of the county.
+Total land occupied by farms is 154,595 acres of which 119,913 acres are under crop production.